dtoczala/IBM_Cloud_Onboarding/README.md

 ## Federation of your IBM Cloud ID's
 Federation of your IBM Cloud ID's is important to understand.
 When you first get onto the IBM Cloud, you sign up for an account, typically using your corporate email address as your IBM ID.
 You then create a password, which is specific to the IBM Cloud.
 However, if you Federate your IBM Cloud ID's then you will authenticate against YOUR corporate ID servers, using your own internal ID (corporate email address) and your own corporate password.
 This allows you to also set up a [Single-Sign-On (SSO) capability for your IBM Cloud](https://console.bluemix.net/docs/customer-portal/cpmanacctconfsso.html#cp_setupsso).

 You can learn more about federating your IBM Cloud ID's by reading the [IBMid Enterprise Federation Adoption Guide](https://ibm.ent.box.com/notes/78040808400?v=IBMid-Federation-Guide).
 It covers many of the technical details of account federation, as well as an overview of the process.

 Once you have federated IBM Cloud ID's, you will be able to more easily manage your users using things like [dynamic rules for access groups](https://console.bluemix.net/docs/iam/accessgroup_rules.html#rules) to do automated access control that is in line with your corporate security guidelines.

 ## Security models
+The IBM Cloud currently operates with two different securoity models, which were mentioned in the [Cloud Basics](https://github.com/dtoczala/IBM_Cloud_Onboarding/tree/master#cloud-basics) section.
+Here we will be digging into these two different models in more depth.

 ### Cloud Foundry Orgs and Spaces
+The [Cloud Foundry access model](https://console.bluemix.net/docs/iam/cfaccess.html#cfaccess) is a framework for establishing a hierarchy of user access and security roles for an organization.
+It is based on a hierarchy of conceptual groupings, with the **Account** at the top, which may have one or more **Organizations** which belong to the **Account**.
+Each **Organization** may have one or more **Spaces** which are associated with it.
+Each Account/Organization/Space represents a working environment.

 ### Resource Groups and Access Groups
+The IBM Cloud started out with ONLY the Cloud Foundry model, but now also has support for a [IAM (IBM Cloud Identity and Access Management)](https://console.bluemix.net/docs/iam/users_roles.html#userroles) which uses the concept of Resource Groups and Access Groups to provide user access and security controls.

 ## Project types and IBM Cloud Usage